Initial Enumeration

 The flags are:

-• -t = The createprocess call to use to escalate privileges.
-This depends on the privileges that the user has – if the user has the SeImpersonate privilege then then value CreateProcessWithToken should be used, if the user has the SeAssignPrimaryToken privilege then the value CreateProcessAsUser should be used.
-If the user has both privileges then the value * can be used to attempt both methods.
+-l= The COM server listening port (can be set to any value but avoid common ports)-p= The program to execute on the target machine-t= Thecreateprocesscall to use to escalate privileges.
+This depends on the privileges that the user has – if the user has theSeImpersonateprivilege then then valueCreateProcessWithTokenshould be used, if the user has theSeAssignPrimaryTokenprivilege then the valueCreateProcessAsUsershould be used.
+If the user has both privileges then the value*can be used to attempt both methods.-c= TheCLSIDto be used.
+TheCLSIDis an identifier for aCOM Class Objectwhich is a key part of the process that makes the exploit work.

 Next, I needed to decide what program I wanted to execute on the target machine.
 I could use an executable already on the target but, as I had the ability to upload files to the target machine via FTP, I could upload any executable that I wanted.
 I decided to upload a netcat binary and use this to create a reverse shell back to my attack machine.
 As the JuicyPotato exploit should escalate me to SYSTEM privileges, this reverse shell should be received as such.